 The Neighbourhood Index is Oslo Architecture Triennale’s catalogue of neighbourhood projects, practices and perspectives.
-Together these contribute to the Triennale mission: creating more sustainable, diverse and thriving neighbourhoods.
+This work contributes to the Triennale mission: creating more sustainable, diverse and thriving neighbourhoods.

 In the index you can explore visionary work from architects, planners, urban practitioners, academics, artists and activists from around the world.
 All projects shown in the index were sent in through the international Open Call that the Triennale launched spring 2022.
 An international jury have made the selection to be featured on the online platform, as well as choosing which projects to be exhibited in Oslo during the Oslo Architecture Triennale starting September 22nd 2022.

-Out of the 383 submitted projects, 251 projects were selected to be showcased online as part of the Neighbourhood Index.
-Six projects were selected for exhibition in the Triennale’s main exhibition in Oslo.
+Out of the 383 submitted projects, 236 projects were selected to be showcased online as part of the Neighbourhood Index.
+Six projects were selected to be presented as part of the Triennale’s main exhibition in Oslo.
 Seven projects received an honourable mention from the jury.
 All projects can be seen in their entirety on the Index page.